hpe-dev-incubator/hpe-dev-portal/content/event/hpe-greenlake-for-data-fabric.md

 width: large
 ---
 ## HPE GreenLake for Data Fabric
-D﻿ecember 15, 2022
+January 19, 2022

-HPE GreenLake for Data Fabric introduces the HPE Ezmeral Data Fabric delivered as-a-service.
-Ideal for application developers working on hybrid and multi-cloud use cases, the HPE Ezmeral Early Access program provides early access to a fully deployed, configured and managed data fabric for application developers who need a multi-modal data fabric to develop applications that are portable across clouds and on-prem.
-Join this webinar to learn how the HPE Ezmeral Early Access program can let you try HPE GreenLake for Data Fabric.
+Targeting hybrid and multi-cloud use cases that need a multi-modal data fabric, HPE GreenLake for Data Fabric delivers HPE Ezmeral Data Fabric as a managed service.
+Join this webinar to learn how the HPE Ezmeral Early Access program lets you try a fully deployed, configured and managed data fabric to aggregate heterogeneous data stores from a single interface and develop applications that are portable across clouds and on-prem.